uiueux/seatryon-ai-virtual-try-on-for-woocommerce/README.md

 The extension uses the WooCommerce Classic Product Editor for product-level settings.
 The storefront integration supports classic templates, block themes, and Site Editor single-product templates through a public WooCommerce hook with a dynamic block fallback.
 Local validation passed with WooCommerce 10.9.4, Storefront 4.6.2, Twenty Twenty-Five, and a third-party classic theme.

+## Installation
+You can directly download the production version plugin from the [WordPress official website](https://wordpress.org/plugins/seatryon-ai-virtual-try-on-for-woocommerce/).
+The current Git repository only contains the development version and does not include the directly installable WordPress plugin files.

 ## Merchant setup

 1. Open **WooCommerce > Settings > Products > Virtual Try-On**.